-Support > Twitter API > Twitter API v2
+Support > X API > X API v2

-Twitter API v2 is the latest version available for all developers.
-Here we answer frequently asked questions on Twitter API v2 setup, features and migration.
+X API v2 is the latest version available for all developers.
+Here we answer frequently asked questions on X API v2 setup, features and migration.

-Frequently asked questions about the Twitter API v2 setup and access
+Frequently asked questions about the X API v2 setup and access

 What is v2?

-Twitter API v2 is the latest version of the Twitter API that can be used by all Twitter developers.
-Twitter Developer Platform originally launched Early Access to give developers a preview of the v2 API back in June 2020, and in November 2021 we launched a production ready, stable version of v2 for all developers.
+X API v2 is the latest version of the X API that can be used by all X developers.
+X Developer Platform originally launched Early Access to give developers a preview of the v2 API back in June 2020, and in November 2021 we launched a production ready, stable version of v2 for all developers.

-The functionality available within Twitter API v2 serves the majority of developers on the platform.
-The Twitter API v2 is the latest version of the single platform that will eventually replace the current standard v1.1, premium v1.1, and enterprise APIs.
+The functionality available within X API v2 serves the majority of developers on the platform.
+The X API v2 is the latest version of the single platform that will eventually replace the current standard v1.1 and enterprise APIs.

-For more detail about our plans for the new Twitter API, visit our “Guide to the future”.
+For more detail about our plans for the new X API, visit our “Guide to the future”.

-How can I try the Twitter API v2 right now?
+How can I try the X API v2 right now?

-Twitter API tools includes the Twitter API Playground which helps you to test out several Twitter API v2 endpoints even before signing up for an account.
-Get started with a simple username lookup here, or search for recent Tweets with a simple keyword query here
+X API tools includes the X API Playground which helps you to test out several X API v2 endpoints even before signing up for an account.
+Get started with a simple username lookup here, or search for recent Posts with a simple keyword query here

-If I'm brand new to the Twitter API, which version should I use?
+If I'm brand new to the X API, which version should I use?

-It's advantageous for all new Twitter developers to start with the most recent and supported version of the API, which is v2.
-Any new features will be released on Twitter API v2.
+It's advantageous for all new X developers to start with the most recent and supported version of the API, which is v2.
+Any new features will be released on X API v2.

-Is the Twitter API v2 stable, ready for production use?
+Is the X API v2 stable, ready for production use?

-Yes, after November 15th, 2021 the Twitter API v2 is the recommended API for development.
+Yes, after November 15th, 2021 the X API v2 is the recommended API for development.

-How can I get access to the Twitter API v2?
+How can I get access to the X API v2?

-Apps that are associated with a Project within the developer portal will have Essential access to the Twitter API v2.
+Apps that are associated with a Project within the developer portal will atleast have Free access to the X API v2.
 In order to create a project, you must have a developer account.
 Sign up for a developer account.

-What are the different access levels to the Twitter API v2?
+What are the different access levels to the X API v2?

-All Twitter API access requires a developers account, which can be created quickly by signing up.
-Essential access will be available immediately, and Elevated access can be requested.
+All X API access requires a developers account, which can be created quickly by signing up.
+Free access will be available immediately, and Basic and Pro access can be purchased via developer portal.
+Enteprise access can be requested

-• Essential: Free, instant access to the Twitter API.
-Includes 500k Tweets/month and a single App environment.
+• Free: Free, instant access to the X API.
+Includes 1,500 Posts /month and a single App environment.
 1 App, 1 Project.

 How can I apply for Enterprise access?